 Roberta Cooper Ramo

-A graduate, magna cum laude, of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
-She has received honorary degrees from the University of Missouri at Kansas City, the University of Colorado, the University of Denver, Golden Gate University, the University of South Carolina and Lewis & Clark.
-She is a partner with New Mexico's largest law firm—Modrall Sperling, P.A.
+A magna cum laude graduate of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
+She has received six honorary degrees.
+She is a partner with New Mexico’s largest law firm—Modrall Sperling, P.A.
 Mrs. Ramo concentrates her practice in the areas of mediation, arbitration, business law, real estate, probate and estate planning.
-She has particular expertise in working with large institutional and corporate entities in strategic planning and problem solving.
+She has particular expertise in working with large corporate and nonprofit entities in strategic planning and governance.

-Mrs. Ramo has spoken at the White House, at national professional meetings, and at hundreds of national organizations and forums, including the Detroit Economic Club, the Cleveland City Club and the Houston Club.
-She has been invited to speak throughout the world—in Paris, London and Beijing—and at many commencements, including Yale Law School and the University of Michigan Law School.
+Mrs. Ramo is a nationally recognized speaker.
+She has spoken at the White House, at national professional meetings, and at hundreds of national organizations and forums, including the Detroit Economic Club, the Cleveland City Club and the Houston Club.
+She has been invited to speak throughout the world—in Paris, Berlin, London and Beijing—and at many commencements, including Yale Law School and the University of Michigan Law School.
 In 1997, she was the Schwartz Visiting Scholar at the University of Chicago Law School.
-A number of her talks have been published.
-She has been invited by the Chinese government to lead a team to Beijing to demonstrate an American criminal jury trial and civil trial, and she returned to direct a trial in June 2001.
+She was invited by the Chinese government to lead a team to Beijing to demonstrate an American criminal jury trial and civil trial.